ey92/notes/4744/hw3/hw3.md

 #### Part B
 S/SBAR complement classes
+- I mostly came up with example sentences using the verbs found in Part A and similar words and tried to generalize some patterns from them.

 1. _question_<sup>1</sup> + [WP]<sup>6</sup> +  SBAR <br> _question_<sup>1</sup> + [WRB]<sup>6</sup> + SBAR
 	1. he _questioned_ **who** could do such a thing